Cost: $180/session payable online before each session.

 Los Angeles, CA 90064

 The C.G.
-Jung Institute of Los Angeles offers a Certificate Program in Jungian Studies for licensed mental health professionals only, which extends over a ten-month period beginning in September 2021 and ending in June 2022.
+Jung Institute of Los Angeles offers a Certificate Program for licensed mental health professionals, which extends over a ten-month period beginning in September 2022 and ending in June 2023.
 It is structured around seminar courses on Saturdays, once a month, from 9:00 am to 4:00 pm, each focused on a current topic in Analytical Psychology.

 The morning session from 9:00 am to 1:00 pm will consist of a theoretical part with the presentation of case material.
 Following a lunch break, the afternoon session from 2:00 pm to 4:00 pm will be devoted to case consultation in smaller groups.
 It will provide an opportunity for discussion and integration of theoretical and clinical material.

 The class is intended for licensed mental health professionals, including Psychologists, Clinical Social Workers, and Marriage and Family Therapists.
 It will be online using Zoom.

 Certificate: A Certificate will be awarded to participants after completion of the program.
 Participants may miss 2 classes and still receive the certificate.

 Psychologists/MFTs/LCSWs/MFCCs: The C.G.
 Jung Institute of Los Angeles is approved by the American Psychological Association to sponsor continuing education for Psychologists.
 The C.G.
 Jung Institute of Los Angeles maintains responsibility for this program and its content.

 Nurses: The C.G.
 Jung Institute of Los Angeles is an accredited provider approved by the California Board of Registered Nursing (Provider #07986).